 What Causes Oil Consumption?

-The most common reasons for engine oil consumption are worn valve stems, bad seals, and worn or cracked piston rings.
-All of these can allow oil to seep into combustion chambers of the engine.
+The most common factor for engine oil consumption are worn valve stems, bad seals, and worn or cracked piston rings.
+All of these can allow oil to seep into the combustion chambers of the engine.

 What is Excessive Oil Consumption?